[By Prashansa M. Agrawal]

 Conclusion and Analysis

-The instant case certainly creates a doubtful situation around the applicability of Article 18 to the Code, causing dilemma to a number of creditors.
+The instant case certainly creates a doubtful situation around the applicability of Section 18 to the Code, causing dilemma to a number of creditors.

-Thus, the instant case may have rendered the application of Article 18 questionable leaving creditors under the Code in dilemma.
-But one needs to understand that the right under Article 18 is available to applicant creditors and can only be taken away by a clear mandate denying the right and not otherwise.
-The instant case does not provide for any such mandate, hence does not prohibit the application of Article 18 to the Code.
+Thus, the instant case may have rendered the application of Section 18 questionable leaving creditors under the Code in dilemma.
+But one needs to understand that the right under Section 18 is available to applicant creditors and can only be taken away by a clear mandate denying the right and not otherwise.
+The instant case does not provide for any such mandate, hence does not prohibit the application of Section 18 to the Code.